7 Natural Remedies to Treat Alopecia

-To use it, dilute five drops of rosemary essential oil in a carrier oil (almond or coconut) or in shampoo.
+To use it, dilute five drops of rosemary essential oil in a carrier oil (such as almond or coconut oil) or in shampoo.
 Leave to act for a few minutes and rinse.
 It’s important not to use more than the indicated amount and not to apply it directly on the scalp.

 These three ingredients are antibacterial.
 This means they can help eliminate foreign agents on your scalp.
 In addition, onion and garlic sulfur compounds help stabilize hair fibers.